Missouri vs. Tennessee NCAA Football Odds, Plays and Insights | October 2, 2021

 Tennessee Stats and Trends

-- The Volunteers have been underdogs by 3 points or more two times this season and have not covered the spread once.
+- This season, the Volunteers are winless against the spread when entering a game as an underdog of 3 points or more.

-- Tennessee's games this year have gone over the total in two out of four opportunities (50%).
+- Tennessee's games this year have hit the over two times in four opportunities (50%).

-- Tennessee is 1-2 against the spread and 2-1 overall when the team notches more than 32 points.
+- When Tennessee puts up more than 32 points, it is 1-2 against the spread and 2-1 overall.

-- This season the Volunteers have turned the ball over six times, while the Tigers have forced 6 turnovers.
+- The Volunteers have six giveaways this season, while the Tigers have six takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.